cangjie-bot/cangjie_docs/docs/dev-guide/source_en/compile_and_build/cross_compilation.md

 - Cross-compilation from `Linux/macOS` platform to `android-aarch64` platform
 - Cross-compilation from `Linux/macOS` platform to `android-x86_64` platform
-- Cross-compilation from `Linux/macOS` platform to `ios-aarch64` platform
+- Cross-compilation from `macOS` platform to `ios-aarch64` platform
-- Cross-compilation from `Linux/macOS` platform to `ios-simulator-aarch64` platform
+- Cross-compilation from `macOS` platform to `ios-simulator-aarch64` platform
+- Cross-compilation from `macOS` platform to `ios-simulator-x86_64`  platform

-The Cangjie programming language now supports cross-compilation to `Android API 31` and `iOS`, enabling developers to build applications across different platforms.
+The Cangjie programming language now supports cross-compilation to `Android API 26+` and `iOS`, enabling developers to build applications across different platforms.

-## Cross-Compiling Cangjie to Android API 31
+## Cross-Compiling Cangjie to Android API 26+

 ### Package Download

 Developers can use Cangjie installation packages that support cross-compilation for specific platforms (`android-aarch64`, `android-x86_64`).
 Cangjie provides installation packages for some cross-compilation supported platforms.

-**Cangjie installation packages supporting cross-compilation to Android API 31:**
+**Cangjie installation packages supporting cross-compilation to Android API 26+:**

 - `cangjie-sdk-linux-x64-android.x.y.z.tar.gz`
 - `cangjie-sdk-windows-x64-android.x.y.z.zip`
 - `cangjie-sdk-windows-x64-android.x.y.z.exe`
-- `cangjie-sdk-mac-x64-android.x.y.z.tar.gz`
 - `cangjie-sdk-mac-aarch64-android.x.y.z.tar.gz`

-For example: To cross-compile to `Android API 31` on a `linux x64` platform, download and install the `cangjie-sdk-linux-x64-android.x.y.z.tar.gz` package.
+For example: To cross-compile to `Android API 26+` on a `linux x64` platform, download and install the `cangjie-sdk-linux-x64-android.x.y.z.tar.gz` package.

-In addition to the cross-compilation supported Cangjie package, you also need to download the `Android NDK` supporting `Android API 31`.
+In addition to the cross-compilation supported Cangjie package, you also need to download the `Android NDK` supporting `Android API 26+`.
 Please download the latest `NDK` package from the official `Android` website.

 ### Compilation

-Cross-compiling Cangjie to `Android API 31` requires the following two dependency directories:
+Cross-compiling Cangjie to `Android API 26+` requires the following two dependency directories:

 1. `sysroot` directory, provided by `Android NDK`, typically located at `<ndk-path>/toolchains/llvm/prebuilt/<platform>/sysroot`.